 Workflow EngineSpecify whether to enable Alibaba Cloud Genomics Service (AGS).Note To use this feature, submit a ticket to apply to be added to a whitelist.

 - If you select this check box, the system automatically installs the AGS workflow plug-in when the system creates the cluster.

 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Click Next:Confirm Order.

-- API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services over the Internet.
-It allows you to manage the cluster by using kubectl or other tools on the client.
+- API Server Public Endpoint: the IP address and port that the API server uses to provide services over the Internet.
+It allows you to manage the cluster by using kubectl or other tools on your terminal.

-- API Server Internal Endpoint: the IP address and port that the Kubernetes API Server uses to provide services within the cluster.
-The endpoint belongs to the SLB instance bound to the cluster.
+- API Server Internal Endpoint: the IP address and port that the API server uses to provide services within the cluster.
+The IP address belongs to the SLB instance that is bound to the cluster.

 - Testing Domain: the domain name that is used to test Services.
 The suffix of the domain name is